310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/first_half_p2.md

 They were all beat-up and bawlin’!
 When I was a delinquent, I had rough stuff happen to me before, but I’ve never seen my pals so scared ’til now!

 They were cryin’, apologizin’, promisin’ they’d leave me alone, beggin’ me to stop!
 {% endbubble %}

 {% bubble Chiaki pastworried %}
 I-Isn’t that… a good thing…?
 They were meddling in your affairs and bothering you, weren’t they?
 {% endbubble %}

 {% bubble Kuro pastinjuredangrycg %}
 Shut up!
 {% endbubble %}

 {% bubble Chiaki pastworried %}
 Gyaa!?
 D-Don’t stomp your foot down!
 Please, it’s terrifying!
 {% endbubble %}

 {% bubble Kuro pastinjuredangrycg %}
 Yeah, be more terrified, cuz I’m freakin’ threatenin’ you here!
 I’m warnin’ you to never mess with me ever again, Morisawaaa!

 What’re you plannin’?
 What the hell did you do it for?
 Did you just pity me?
 Huh!?
 Is that it!?
 Did you like playin’ pretend as a “hero of justice”!?
 {% endbubble %}

 {% bubble Chiaki pastworried %}
 …!? <th>*(shakes his head)*</th>
 {% endbubble %}

 {% bubble Kuro pastinjuredangrycg %}
 You don’t know nothin’ about me, so don’t freakin’ get up in my business!
 Did I even ask you to!?
 Don’t you freakin’ mess with me…!!

-… Those guys… My old buddies were just worthless trash.
+…Those guys… My old buddies were just worthless trash.

 They’re just degenerates shunned by society… but that doesn’t mean you just do whatever you want to ‘em!